AbbyRead/BTW-BetterWithoutWolves/README.md

 **An addon that finally delivers on the parent mod's titular gripe.**

-The 'Better Than Wolves' mod was created because wolves are a "lame" and "bad idea."
+The 'Better Than Wolves' mod was created because wolves are "lame" and "a bad idea".
 I can't and won't argue with that; FC, I get you.

 ...Then as a manic thought experiment, FlowerChild made them loud, scary, sometimes literally possessed, and full of poop.
 What a pain.